SirAbsolute0/Realtime_Sign_Language_Translator/README.md

 3. Expanding classification categories of a pre-trained model: For folders with different starting versions (ver1, ver2, and ver3, etc), the changes between models are significant (meaning the model structure itself changes or something major within the model changed).
 During version 2 to version 3, I expanded the classification categories from 26 (a-z) to 29 to accommodate new special characters, and the change in version signifies a  major shift in the model structure.
 4. Comparing results between various models and determining which model is the best for the latest version: The more models I trained, the more I realized how difficult it is to keep track of every possible result of each model, especially when those results are scattered throughout different Jupyter notebook files.
 Thus, in the next project, I will implement a MLOPS technique to support model development, such as MlFlow.

 Another optimization I made as I was building the software was the usage of a Trie Node for the auto-completion search tree.
 I came across this data structure as I was studying leetcode for upcoming interviews and realized how useful it is in use cases such as my software where the initial loading time might take awhile (with loading 10,000 words into a tree), the auto-completion for each word is almost in constant time and can be done quickly as the user enter more and more character without bogging down the user with wait time.

+Additionally, I have created an executable file with the current working version of the software, and it does work, but it's too big to upload to GitHub without a subscription.
+The necessary content needed to create the executable using PyInstaller is in main.spec where it will make a build and dist folder containing "main.exe".

 ## Lessons Learned:
 Some of the key lessons I learned are: